TestGorilla LogoTestGorilla Logo

 • In contrast, departments that didn’t participate in training saw no change in their hiring of women.

 Tailor your training to suit your workforce’s needs.
-Topics may include unconscious bias, empathy, microaggressions, and discrimination, and courses can be delivered online or in person.
+Topics may include unconscious bias, empathy, microaggressions, discrimination, and intentional inclusion, and courses can be delivered online or in person.
 Provide training to all levels of the organization, including leadership.
 Also, provide ongoing – rather than one-off – training opportunities.

 5. Use skills-based hiring to build a diverse workforce